ahnpj/soc-analyst-portfolio/labs/network-analysis/wireshark/Lab01-wireshark-packet-analysis-and-filtering/Lab01-wireshark-packet-analysis-and-filtering.md

 ---

-(Step 11-d) Instead of simply previewing the .txt file directly in Wireshark or jumping to the packet number from Step 11-b to view it in the Packet Details Pane, I opened a Bash terminal in the folder containing the saved .txt file and ran the following command to read its contents:
+(Step 11-d) Instead of simply previewing the `.txt` file directly in Wireshark or jumping to the packet number from **Step 11-b** to view it in the **Packet Details Pane**, I opened a Bash terminal in the folder containing the saved `.txt` file and ran the following command to read its contents:

 `cat peter_note.txt`